All Episodes

 Yeah.

-Well, even in some states where the Republicans did show up, he didn't get even he didn't get half of the vote of the Republicans.
+Well, even in some states where the Republicans did show up, he didn't get even, he didn't get half of the vote of the Republicans.

-I think Tennessee was one state, a couple others that slip my mind, but he didn't get over in in one case didn't get over 20% of the Republican vote.
+A couple others that slipped my mind, but he didn't get over, in one case, didn't get over 20% of the Republican vote.

 I'll tell you something else.

-Here's more exit poll data, and this from our buddy Comrade Bill Schneider at uh at CNN.
+And this is from our buddy comrade Bill Schneider at CNN.

-While only twenty percent of anti war Republicans voted for Mitt Romney, and even though McCain spent the past few weeks trying to portray Romney as more liberal on the war, moderates seem to simply prefer McCain even when they don't square on the issues.
+And even though McCain spent the past few weeks trying to portray Romney as more liberal on the war, moderates seem to simply prefer McCain even when they don't square on the issues.

 Yeah, I know, I know.